MojosBeans100/un-petit-jeu-francais/README.md

 * I would like to be able to use the quiz once a week to maintain my level in French

 ## Structure of the website

 The structure of the website is straightforward and intuitive.
 There are three main pages: one which is the main game area, the second which is a library of language learning resources, and lastly a basic 'about us'page.

 In the main game area, as the user navigates through the game the screens change - for example to choose game options, the actual quiz area, and feedback pages.

 The website is designed to be responsive on all devices; viewing the website on different screen sizes should not affect the user experience.
+The main centered div present on each page is designed to auto-scroll when the content is too large to fit inside.

 ## Wireframes